-The design of corridor facilities should facilitate access to the wealth of recreational and cultural resources that exist throughout the corridor.
+Working with local communities, the design of corridor facilities should facilitate access to the wealth of recreational and cultural resources that exist throughout the corridor.
 Clear and intuitive signage, parking areas, trailheads, and interpretive elements will draw attention to these resources and accommodate both travelers and local residents alike.
 Opportunities to combine functions into multi-use facilities that encourage efficient use of space and expose visitors to a variety of activities should be explored.